grashaar/ZBase.Foundation.Data/README.md

     [DataProperty]
     public int UnlockCost => Get_UnlockCost();

-    // The source generator for IData will generate
+    // IData source generator will generate
-    // a field and a Get_XXX() method under the hood.
+    // a field and a Get_XXX() method for each property.
     // ===

     // [SerializeField]